h0mbre/h0mbre.github.io/_posts/2019-09-29-Learn-C-By-Creating-A-Rootkit.md

 ---

 ## Background Information
 This post is my solution for the last assignment in my [Learning-C](https://github.com/h0mbre/Learning-C) repository.
-I thought a good way to cap off a repo designed to introduce people to very basic C programming would be to take those very basic techinques and make a simple yet powerful security related tool, namely a malicious shared library rootkit.
+I thought a good way to cap off a repo designed to introduce people to very basic C programming would be to take those very basic techinques and make a simple yet powerful security related program, namely a malicious shared library rootkit.

 I came across LD_PRELOAD rootkits while watching [a talk by @r00tkillah](https://www.youtube.com/watch?v=wyRRbow4-bc&feature=youtu.be) in 2016 about his initrd rootkit.
 He talks about historical approaches to Linux rootkits and the LD_PRELOAD approach gets some good coverage.
 Since it was described in the talk as a userland approach, I started reading about them and quickly discovered a few well-known implementations, namely the [Jynx Rootkit](https://github.com/chokepoint/Jynx2).
 Jynx has a lot of articles discussing its features and how to detect it.
 It was fairly robust, checking in at around 1,500 lines of code in the main file and hooking ~20 syscalls.